TheCraftySlayer/prophet_forecast/README.md

 export USE_REAL_LIBS=1  # Unix
 ```

-This variable is already set in the provided `run_forecast.bat` script.
+This variable is already set in the provided `run_forecast.bat` script, which
-The batch file accepts an optional output directory as a second argument and
 honors a `PYTHON` environment variable so you can choose a custom interpreter.
 If it
 does not run when double-clicked, ensure it uses Windows